Saprang Kalayanamitr

-General Saprang Kalayanamitr (สพรั่ง กัลยาณมิตร; RTGS: Sa-phrang Kanlayanamit, also known as Poei (เปย) or Big Poei (บิ๊กเปย), born 8 July 1948 in Lampang, Thailand) is a retired officer of the Royal Thai Army, Assistant Secretary-General of the Council for National Security, Commander of the junta's 14,000-man anti-protest force, chairman of the Board of Directors of Airports of Thailand (AoT), and also Chairman of the Boards of TOT and CAT Telecom, two major Thai state-owned telecommunication companies.
+General Saprang Kalayanamitr (สพรั่ง กัลยาณมิตร; RTGS: Sa-phrang Kanlayanamit, also known as Poei (เปย) or Big Poei (บิ๊กเปย), 8 July 1948 – 21 November 2023) was an officer of the Royal Thai Army, Assistant Secretary-General of the Council for National Security (CNS), Commander of the junta's 14,000-man anti-protest force, chairman of the Board of Directors of Airports of Thailand (AoT), and also Chairman of the Boards of TOT and CAT Telecom, two major Thai state-owned telecommunication companies.

 Saprang served for nearly three decades in the army cavalry corps, and was promoted to 3rd Army Region Commander in 2005.
 He was a key leader of the September 2006 coup that overthrew the government of Prime Minister Thaksin Shinawatra.

-Saprang is one of the fiercest critics of Thaksin Shinawatra, calling him a "traitor" and claiming that he should be "banished to live forever in the jungle."
-Upon appointment to chair Airports of Thailand and TOT, he purged the management, initiated investigations into the overthrown government, and donated 200 million baht of the agency's funds to the Army.
+Saprang was one of the fiercest critics of Thaksin Shinawatra, calling him a "traitor" and claiming that he should be "banished to live forever in the jungle."
+Upon appointment to chair AoT and TOT, he purged the management, initiated investigations into the overthrown government, and donated 200 million baht of the agency's funds to the Army.
 He fired the President of TOT for questioning an 800 million baht donation that the agency made to the Army.
 As head of CAT Telecom, he was accused of blocking attempts to launch PTV, a new television station founded by ex-leaders of Thaksin's Thai Rak Thai party.

-Saprang was considered one of the top contenders to lead the army and the junta after Council for National Security (CNS)-leader Sonthi Boonyaratkalin's mandatory retirement in 2007.
+Saprang was considered one of the top contenders to lead the army and the junta after CNS leader Sonthi Boonyaratkalin's mandatory retirement in 2007.
 However, in September 2007 he was demoted to be Deputy Permanent Secretary of the Defense Ministry, while his rival, General Anupong Paochinda, was promoted to lead the Army.
-As a result, Saprang retired from the Army in 2010.
+As a result, Saprang retired from the Army in 2008.